 1. An offline-multisig wallet

-Of course it’s the most secure set-up, but the bad news is: It is not easy to set it up for the average non-technical person.
+Of course, it’s the most secure set-up, but the bad news is: It is not easy to set it up for the average non-technical person.
 It’s rather quite complicated.
-First, you need a brand-new laptop (just out of box, never connected to internet etc…), and get the program installed via a (should be) new USB stick, to create the multisig address.
+First, you need a brand-new laptop (just out of the box, never connected to internet etc…), and get the program installed via a (should be) new USB stick, to create the multisig address.

 A standard multisig wallet includes 3 private keys, which always require 2 out of 3 keys to send the funds out.
 You can also level it up by acquiring a 8 out of 10 multisig for example.

 2. A hardware wallet

 are some common hardware wallets.
 They are built for mass adoption and not so expensive, about $80 – $150.